 To contract a mixed edge $\{u, v\}$ with $u \in X$ we know there is only one $P_i$ that contains $v$, where we execute the contraction.
 This might result in $u$ now being adjacent to some $x \in X \cap V(P_i)$, for which we add the respective edge $\{u, x\}$ to $F$.
 It helps to achieve our runtime goal of $O(n)$ for processing any number of edge contractions if we do not add this edge $\{u, x\}$ to all other pieces that contain both $u$ and $x$.
 We therefore maintain a second invariant: that edges between boundary vertices are only contained in the boundary graph (for now ignoring the specifics of how this is maintained).

-So far we assumed there was a data structure that handles contractions within the pieces.
-Intuitively, we build the same data structure we outlined here to handle the contractions in each piece one more time, splitting each piece in tiny pieces of size at most $r'$, specified later.
-We are able to be categorize all graphs of size at most $r'$ by a small lookup table, which allows us to encode every such tiny piece as an index into the lookup table \conf{(Section~\ref{sec:blelloch})}\full{(Section~\ref{sec:table})}.
+To handle contractions inside pieces, intuitively we build the same data structure we outlined here to one more time, splitting each piece in tiny pieces of size at most $r'$, specified later.
+We can categorize all graphs of size at most $r'$ by a lookup table, which allows us to encode every such tiny piece as an index into the lookup table (Section~\ref{sec:table}).